 SMRT to trial new signalling system again on NSL

-At about 11pm, all trains along the North-South Line will remain stationary for about 10 minutes, SMRT says.
+At about 11pm on Thursday, all trains along the North-South Line will remain stationary for about 10 minutes, SMRT says.

 - Posted 30 Mar 2017 22:31